nelsonterdoo1000/Blog_Application/README.md

-# Blog_Application
+# BlogAPP
-my first blog application
+This is an app that has the demonstration of a what a blog should look like.